Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Steady-state distributions

 In this section, we focus on the steady state of the walks of structured populations on fitness landscapes.
-As mentioned in Section~Model and methods in the main text, the Markov chains corresponding to our walks in fitness landscape possess a (unique) steady state towards which they converge from any starting genotype, since they are irreducible, aperiodic and positive recurrent \cite{aldous2002, norris}.
-They are also reversible and comply with the detailed balance equation.
-Thus, for any pair of neighboring states $\beta$ and $\theta$ (i.e., states that are neighbors in the hypercube of genotype space), we have \cite{sella2005, mccandlish2018}:
+As mentioned in Section~``Model and methods'' of the main text, the Markov chains corresponding to our walks in fitness landscape possess a unique steady state towards which they converge from any starting genotype, since they are irreducible, aperiodic and positive recurrent \cite{aldous2002, norris}.
+By definition, the stationary probability $\pi_\theta$ that the population is in state $\theta$ satisfies

-where $P_{\theta\beta}$, which denotes an element of the transition matrix $P$, corresponds to the transition probability from $\theta$ to $\beta$ upon one mutation event, while $\pi_\theta$ is the stationary probability that the population is in state $\theta$.
+where $P_{\theta\beta}$, which denotes an element of the transition matrix $P$, corresponds to the transition probability from $\theta$ to $\beta$ upon one mutation event, and $H$ is the set of all genotypes (i.e.\ all vertices of the hypercube).

-Consider a path composed of $n$ successive steps between neighboring genotypes $\alpha_i$, with $i\in[1,n+1]$.
-This path connects the end genotypes $\alpha_1$ and $\alpha_{n+1}$, which have a Hamming distance of $n$.
-Using \cref{eq:balance} for each step of the path gives
+We start by recalling the steady-state distribution for a well-mixed population in the Moran model and its derivation~\cite{sella2005}.
+Then, we extend this derivation to our spatially structured populations on graphs in the rare migration regime in some limits.
+We obtain explicit steady-state distributions in these limits.
+Comparing them to the well-mixed reference allows us to define effective population sizes associated to these steady-state distributions.